subineru/redmine_stakeholder/README-en.md

 ## Redmine Stakeholder Plugin

-A comprehensive Redmine plugin for managing and analyzing project stakeholders with advanced visualization and export capabilities.
+A comprehensive Redmine plugin for managing and analyzing project stakeholders with advanced Power-Interest Matrix visualization, analytics dashboard, and export capabilities.

 ### Features